 Updating CIS for Windows Server 2016 to newer benchmarks

-This document provides information about the hotfix containing Center for Internet Security (CIS) templates for Windows Server 2016, with implementation for 371 rules that can be installed on TrueSight Server Automation 8.9.00 onwards.
-This template is created based on the recommended settings defined by Microsoft Windows Server 2016 RTM (Release 1607) Security Configuration Benchmark Version 1.1.0, published on October 31, 2018.
+This document provides information about the hotfix containing Center for Internet Security (CIS) templates for Windows Server 2016, with implementation for 396 rules that can be installed on TrueSight Server Automation 8.9.00 or later versions.
+This template is created based on the recommended settings defined by Microsoft Windows Server 2016 RTM (Release 1607) Security Configuration Benchmark Version 1.2.0, published on May 27, 2020.

 Before you begin